 - Carefully open doors and peer in.
 If there happens to be a bunch of Headcrabs behind a door, lob a grenade in there to clear the path.

 Not resembling a dog in any way apart from it being on all fours.
 This vicious alien is probably one of the cleverest and fastest movers of the Headcrab species.
 They scurry around emitting jolts of lightning from their body in almost every direction.
 Just make sure you steer clear of those energy bolts.
+If you are hit by its energy bolt, you'll be temporally paralyzed for 4 or 5 seconds while it continues to zip around, mucking you.

 What really makes the Lightning Dog stand-out from its foes is that it has a unique defense system and when threatened, which doesn't take much, it will cloak, surrounding itself within a haze of electrical fog.
 So invisible right?
 Not quite… they can still be spotted.
 As it passes nearby objects it creates a loud and bright electrical discharge, giving away it’s location.